ono7/dotfiles2/.info/kubectl.md

 - `kubectl scale deploy/pingpong --replicas 3` same as above, in short hand

+## view logs

 - `kubectl logs deploy/pingpong --tail 1 --follow` stream logs from a deployment, the pod is randomly picked

+- `kubectl logs -l deploy/pingpong --tail 1 --follow` stream logs from a deployment, from upto 5 pods at the same time

+- `kubectl logs -l deploy/pingpong --tail 1 --follow --max-log-requests 8` stream logs from a deployment, from more than 5 pods (8)

 - `kubectl logs --tail 1 -f pod/pingpong-6d6ff8754d-8kk6d` get logs from specific deploymment pod `kubectl get all` will show all the pods available in a deployment

+** better tool to use is `stern` **

 ```go
 // abstration of layers that run when the run command is called